XML Overview | Back | TOC |

 The presence of the document type declaration forces the processor to check the XML document for validity against a DTD.
 A processor that performs a validation check is called a validating processor, or validating parser.
 An XML document that passes a validation check is called a valid document.
 A valid XML document is also a well-formed document, though the reverse may not always be true.
 According to the XML standard, a DTD for an XML document is not mandatory.

-How do you process an XML Document?
+process an XML Document?

 SAX stands for Simple API for XML.
 Designed and developed by David Meggison, SAX soon became a de facto standard among developers.
 The API is simple and easy to use.
 A SAX parser interpretes an XML document line by line and provides event callbacks to the application that runs the parser on a document.
 Every start tag, end tag and the data points in the XML document trigger events that allow the application to capture the name of the tag and the data associated with it.